elastos/Elastos/ELA/docs/jsonrpc_apis.md

-if set utxotype to "mixed" or not set will get all utxos ignore the type if set utxotype to "vote" will get vote utxos if set utxotype to "normal" will get normal utxos without vote
+if set utxotype to "mixed" or not set will get all utxos ignore the type if set utxotype to "vote" will get vote utxos if set utxotype to "normal" will get normal utxos without vote if set utxotype to "unused" will get all utxos that are not in tx pool

 #### Example